bin3xish477/fatt/README.md

 	- OID: matches an Object Identifier (OID)
 	- UserAgent: matches generic User Agent string
 	- SQLQuery: matches a SQL query of the form (SELECT ...
 FROM ...
 WHERE ...)
-	- Exabeam: I also added a bunch of regular expressions matching data sources from Exabeam
+	- Exabeam: I also added a bunch of regular expressions matching data sources from Exabeam (Thanks Marc Capellupo!)

 Options Added:
 	- (-q | --quiet): less verbose output